Empty and rinse containers

 If you regularly have more recycling than your boxes can accommodate, you might want to purchase another blue recycling box, as long as the container is similar in size and shape to your existing ones.
 Most hardware stores carry blue boxes of different sizes.
 You can also purchase a new container by contacting Emterra Environmental at email@example.com or 250-992-2626.

-No. Under the BC Recycling Regulation, businesses that supply packaging and printed paper to BC residents are responsible for managing recycling programs.
+No. Under the BC Recycling Regulation, businesses that supply packaging and paper to BC residents are responsible for managing recycling programs.
 Recycle BC uses fees paid by businesses to pay for curbside recycling in Quesnel.

 Recycle BC will replace each container once per household, free of charge.
 Should your household request multiple replacement containers, you will be asked to pay for the second and subsequent replacements.
 To request new containers, please contact Emterra Environmental at firstname.lastname@example.org or 250-992-2626.

-No. Your municipal or regional government does not provide curbside collection of residential packaging and printed paper.
-As of May 19, 2014, per BC’s Recycling Regulation, the businesses that supply packaging and printed paper to residents are responsible for financing the collection and recycling of these materials.
+No. Your municipal or regional government does not provide curbside collection of residential packaging and paper.
+As of May 19, 2014, per BC’s Recycling Regulation, the businesses that supply packaging and paper to residents are responsible for financing the collection and recycling of these materials.
 Recycle BC works on behalf of these businesses to manage your recycling program.

-No. Recycle BC’s packaging and printed paper recycling program does not affect garbage collection in Quesnel.
+No. Recycle BC’s packaging and paper recycling program does not affect garbage collection in Quesnel.
 Please continue to follow instructions from the city about garbage collection.
 Please place your recycling containers on the ground, at least two meters from the garbage cart.
 There is enough space if you can walk around the garbage cart.

 Curbside recycling collection is every other week.
 Please check the Curbside Recycling Guide or address search tool for your collection day.